awesome-flow/flow/README.md

 #### Intermediate Links:

+  * `link.buffer`: a one-to-one link, implements an intermediate buffer with lightweight retry logic.
-  * `links.demultiplexer`: a many-to-one link, collects messages from N(>=1)
-    links and pipes them in a single channel
+  * `link.dmx`: demultiplexer, a many-to-one link, collects messages from N(>=1) links and pipes them in a single channel
+  * `link.fanout`: a one-to-many link, sends messages to exactly 1 link, changing destination after every submission like a roller.
+  * `link.meta_perser`: a one-to-one link, parses a prepending meta in URL format.
+To be more specific: for messages in format:
+    `foo=bar&bar=baz <binary payload here>`
+    meta_parser link will extract key-value pairs [foo=bar, bar=baz] and trim the payload accordingly.
+This might be useful in combination with router: a client provides k/v URL-encoded attributes, and router performs some routing logic.
-  * `links.multiplexer`: a one-to-many link, multiplexes copies of messages to N(>=0) links and reports the composite status back.
+  * `link.mpx`: a one-to-many link, multiplexes copies of messages to N(>=0) links and reports the composite status back.
-  * `links.buffer`: a one-to-one link, implements an intermediate buffer with lightweight retry logic.
+  * `link.replicator`: a one-to-many link, implements a consistent hash replication logic.
+Accepts the number of replicas and the hashing key to be used.
+If no key provided, it will hash the entire message body.
-  * `links.router`: a one-to-many link, sends messages to at most 1 link based on the message meta attributes (this attribute is configurable).
+  * `link.router`: a one-to-many link, sends messages to at most 1 link based on the message meta attributes (this attribute is configurable).
-  * `links.fanout`: a one-to-many link, sends messages to exactly 1 link, changing destination after every submission like a roller.
-  * `links.throttler`: a one-to-one link, implements rate limiting functionality.
+  * `link.throttler`: a one-to-one link, implements rate limiting functionality.

 #### Sinks: